 \section{Liouville fillable contact spheres without Weinstein fillings}

 We now explain how to use surgery techniques to deduce the existence of Liouville fillable contact structures that are not Weinstein fillable on spheres.
-This requires a refinement of the surgery arguments used above and we begin with the following:
+This requires a refinement of the surgery arguments used above, and we begin with the following:

 \begin{lemma} Let $(M^{2n+1},\xi)$ be a contact manifold of dimension at least $5$ whose underlying almost contact structure is stably trivial (as an almost contact structure).
-Then there is an almost complex bordism $W$ from $(M,\xi)$ to a homotopy sphere $\Sigma$ (with some almost contact structure). \end{lemma} \begin{proof} This follows immediately from results in \cite{BCS1}, building on work of Kreck \cite{Kreck}.
-For the reader's convenience we describe the steps in the proof.
+Then there is an almost Weinstein cobordism $W$ from $(M,\xi)$ to a homotopy sphere $\Sigma$ (with some almost contact structure). \end{lemma} \begin{proof} This follows immediately from results in \cite{BCS1}, building on the work of Kreck \cite{Kreck}.
+For the reader's convenience, we describe the steps in the proof.

-First since the contact structure is stably parallelizable it follows that the tangent bundle of $M$ is stably trivial (forgetting the complex structure) so that the classifying map of its tangent bundle factors through a point:
+First, since the contact structure is stably parallelizable, it follows that the tangent bundle of $M$ is stably trivial (forgetting the complex structure) so that the classifying map of its tangent bundle factors through a point:

-By surgery as in \cite[Lemma 2]{Kreck} we can add handles to $M \times I$ to inductively kill homotopy groups up to dimension $n$; let $W$ be the corresponding cobordism.
+By surgery as in \cite[Lemma 2]{Kreck}, we can add handles to $M \times I$ to inductively kill homotopy groups up to dimension $n$; let $W$ be the corresponding cobordism.
 Notice that the positive boundary of $W$ is a homotopy sphere by construction.

 We now claim that the classifying map of the stable tangent bundle of $W$ is constant as well.
 This can be argued as follows.
 First, the stable triviality of the tangent bundle of $M$ ensures that the normal bundles of the embedded spheres on which we do surgery are again stably trivial.
 Because the codimensions of the attaching spheres are here $n+1 \geq 3$, this is moreover equivalent to actual triviality.
 Lastly, one can choose framings in such a way that the stable trivialisation of the tangent bundle extends over the handles to all of $W$ and the claim then follows.